yonglin-wang/spacecraft-crash-predictor/README.md

 ### Instructions

-1. Download the data from [this double-blind-safe link on figshare](https://figshare.com/s/7d935199c01c0edcafa1).
+1. Download the data from [this Google Drive link](https://drive.google.com/file/d/15SgiS-vImzaIZbw32i6Nmju_2d_lThS2/view?usp=sharing) (please contact repo owner for access).
 2. Rename the downloaded file to ```data_all.csv``` if not already.
 3. Put the file under [data/](data/) directory.
 After this step, the file should exist at  [data/data_all.csv](./data/data_all.csv).